Word list

 gcloud CLI

-After first use of Google Cloud CLI on a page, it's okay to refer to the gcloud CLI, but not simply gcloud.
+After first use of Google Cloud CLI on a page, it's OK to refer to the gcloud CLI, but not simply gcloud.
 The name is always lowercase, and gcloud is always set in code font.

 gender-neutral he, him, or his (or she or her)